 You will take off your clothes below the waist.
 You will have a gown to drape around your waist.
 You will then lie on your back on an examination table with your feet raised and supported by stirrups.
 This is similar to having a pelvic examination or Pap test.

-Your doctor will put an instrument with curved blades (speculum) into your vagina.
+Your doctor will insert a lubricated tool called a speculum into your vagina.
 The speculum gently spreads apart the vaginal walls, allowing your doctor to see the inside of the vagina and the cervix.
 See a picture of the vaginal speculum examination.

 How It Feels